 The bestselling The Millionaire Next Door identifies seven common traits that show up again and again among those who have accumulated wealth.
 Most of the truly wealthy in this country don't live in Beverly Hills or on Park Avenue-they live next door.
 This new edition, the first since 1998, includes a new foreword for the twenty-first century by Dr. Thomas J. Stanley.

-MP3 CD Format Widely respected and admired, Philip Fisher is among the most influential investors of all time.
+Widely respected and admired, Philip Fisher is among the most influential investors of all time.
 His investment philosophies, introduced almost forty years ago, are not only studied and applied by today's financiers and investors, but are also regarded by many as gospel.
-This book is invaluable for investors and has been since it was first published in 1958.
-This updated edition retains the investment wisdom of the original edition and includes the perspectives of the author's son Ken Fisher, an investment guru in his own right, in an expanded preface and introduction.
+This book is invaluable reading and has been since it was first published in 1958.
+The updated paperback retains the investment wisdom of the original edition and includes the perspectives of the author's son Ken Fisher, an investment guru in his own right in an expanded preface and introduction "I sought out Phil Fisher after reading his Common Stocks and Uncommon Profits...A thorough understanding of the business, obtained by using Phil's techniques...enables one to make intelligent investment commitments." ―Warren Buffet